Improwised/improwised-new-website/newapp/src/content/blog/distributed-tracing-at-scale.md

 author: 'Rakshit Menpara'
 image: '$lib/images/blogs/distributed-tracing-at-scale-head.webp'
 linkTags:
-  - "What Distributed Tracing Is in a Microservice Environment"
+  - title: "What Distributed Tracing Is in a Microservice Environment"
-  - "Challenges in Distributed Tracing at Scale"
+  - title: "Challenges in Distributed Tracing at Scale"
+    children:
       - "Data Volume and Overhead"
       - "Complexity of Trace Collection"
       - "Correlating Distributed Traces"
       - "Impact of Tracing on Service Performance"
       - "Security and Privacy Concerns"
       - "Data Retention and Query Performance"
-  - "Conclusion"
+  - title: "Conclusion"
 ---

 Distributed Tracing at Scale: Keeping It Useful in Microservice Chaos